 As you may know, you can use some furniture or objects in order to prevent the echo.
 These pieces of furniture will prevent the noise bouncing from flat surfaces and reflecting to other directions.

-Related to that, soundproofing paint acts as a soft and thick surface which will prevent that sound from bouncing and protect your room from the echo effect.
+Related to that, sound dampening paint acts as a soft and thick surface which will prevent that sound from bouncing and protect your room from the echo effect.

-On the whole different level, this soundproofing paint will drastically decrease some reasonable noise that comes into your room.
+On the whole different level, this sound absorbing paint will drastically decrease some reasonable noise that comes into your room.
 Preferably, you should paint over all the impact walls- those at the noise impact.
 If not, you risk achieving the minimal effects.

 The paint is non-toxic and environmentally friendly.
 It’s basically the same in this matter as a regular paint.
 There is only one difference- this acts like a sound deadener.